13 Best Procurement Practices to Boost Sourcing in 2022

 Because people will have to manually transfer data between your disparate procurement systems.
 Usually, that means spreadsheets.

 Budget requests, quality checks, dispatch authorization, all these actions traditionally demand manual action.
-As a result, your procurement automation becomes more of a stop and start a system of haphazardly connected workflows riddled with bottlenecks.
+As a result, your attempts to automate procurement will be "stop and start", turning your sourcing process into a system of haphazardly connected workflows riddled with bottlenecks.

 And these bottlenecks cost you time and money.